owncloud/ocis/ocis/development/testing.md

           }
         }

 2.  locally run each of the tests marked with that issue in the expected failures file.
-This must be run inside the `./ocis` directory.

     E.g.:
     ```